content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ![](media/8120313bfa4439f8b93523b9d6cf4003.png)

--   Now go to your working directory, you can see that **project_repo** (local) repository is created with remote repository name.
+-   Now go to the location where you used the git clone command and you can see that **project_repo** directory (working directory) is created in the name of the remote repository.

 ![](media/4563dd8d03a4b667362a9bbb020c2076.png)

--   Open repository, it contains .git hidden folder and README.md file
+-   Open the directory and you will see that it has a hidden .git folder and README.md file

 ![](media/94357d9f7af0a7c85a898d469ab4b81f.png)

 -   The **.git folder** contains all information that is necessary for the project and all information relating commits, remote repository address, etc. It also contains a log that stores the commit history.
 This log can help you to roll back to the desired version of the code.
+-   This .git folder is your local repository.
+Deleting the .git folder means you are deleting your local repository.
--   In README.md file, add any instructions that you want to share with others.
+-   In the README.md file, add any instructions that you want to share with others.
 Use Markdown to format headings, lists, links, etc. Here are some guides for the Markdown syntax:

 [guides.github.com/features/mastering-markdown](https://guides.github.com/features/mastering-markdown/)

--   When updations done, commit the changes and push them to the remote repo.
-GitHub will display the nicely formatting ReadMe on the project page for the repo.
+-   When updations are done, commit the changes and push them to the remote repository.
+GitHub will display the nicely formatted ReadMe on the project page for the repository.

 **Method 2:**

 **Step 1:**

--   Initialize the local directory as a Git repository in the working directory.
+-   Initialize the new/existing local (working) directory as your local repository.

 **Syntax:** git init